MetaGS: A Meta-Learned Gaussian-Phong Model for Out-of-Distribution 3D Scene Relighting: Method

-For each training view, we successively model the ambient, diffuse, and specular colors of each Gaussian point.
-The ambient color adds constant color to account for disregarded illumination and fills in black shadows.
-In graphics and lighting applications, zero-order spherical harmonics (SH) coefficients typically represent the basic, uniform component of a function defined over the sphere, essentially the average or constant part of a lighting environment.
-Therefore, we restrict Gaussians' SH coefficients $f$ to zero order, accounting for the ambient color in our setting.

-We compute the diffuse and specular light transports by multiplying the color and intensity of each component.
-Derived from the Phong model, $I_d$ and $I_s$ are defined as:
+where $k_{\{d,s\}}$ and $I_{\{d,s\}}$ are the colors and intensities of the diffuse and specular components. $\lvert \text{lights}\lvert=1$ in OLAT.
+In graphics, zero-order spherical harmonics (SH) coefficients typically represent the basic, uniform component of a function defined over the sphere, essentially the average or constant part of a lighting environment.
+Therefore, we restrict Gaussians' SH coefficients to zero order, denoted by $f_0$, corresponding to the ambient color.
+We compute the diffuse and specular light transports by multiplying the color and intensity of each component, where the intensities $I_d$ and $I_s$ are defined as: